Wondering what the difference is between a debt consolidation and a home equity loan? Read on to determine which choice is best for you.

 - Significant upfront costs and drawn-out application processes – Receiving approval for a home equity loan is an extensive process that requires a thorough review of your personal finances and your property’s value.
 Lenders add loan fees to cover these checks and appraisals, which can diminish your home equity by a few thousand dollars right off the top.

 Ready to learn more about our innovative solutions?
-Get in touch today.
+Get in touch with a financial advisor.

 Wondering what the difference is between a debt consolidation and a home equity loan?
 However, there are distinct options you can choose from: debt consolidation vs. home equity loans.
 If you are still unsure of alternative options to securing your home equity loan or consolidating your debt, after reading this article, consult a financial advisor to discuss your options.